-For 2015 we’ve taken some inspiration from some historical British figures when it comes to our resolutions for the year ahead…
+This year, we’ve taken some inspiration from some famous figures from British history when it comes to planning our new years resolutions…

 Live a healthier life